dipstef/catechu/README.rst

 Connections
 ===========
-Define a factory returning a cache connection given some params.
+Return a ``sqlite3`` cache database given some parameters.
-As an example we return a different cache for http domain.
+An example would be to create a different cache for each http domain.

 .. code-block:: python